Still Waiting for the Runner's High

 By evenly spacing out my meals every few hours, I ensure I never get cravings.
 And that's good.
 Because my cravings are stronger than me.
 I know from years of experience.
 The only way I can beat them is to make sure they never get anywhere near me.
 I'm like the Secret Service!
 (Yes, this means my belly is the President.)

-I don't always ride my bike twice a day, but when I do it really adds up.
+| This projected deficit will lead to a couple pounds of weight loss per week.
+I don't always ride my bike twice a day, but when I do it really adds up. |

 Saturday, June 23, 2012